ChristophP/redux-elm-subscriptions/README.md

 This lib was build to listen events which happen outside the scope of your app.
 Don't use it for one-time things are things that involve performing other work.
-Those will be better server by a library like [redux-loop](https://redux-loop.js.org/).
+Those will be better served by a library like [redux-loop](https://redux-loop.js.org/).
 Examples that are not subscriptions but effects include:

 - making http requests
 - reading from the localStorage

 Also, of course the subscriptions are only for global events.
-DOM Events that happen within the virtual DOM should be handled directly in your components.
+DOM Events that happen within the virtual DOM that is managed by your app, should be handled directly in your components.

 ## How does it work?